Shubham0202/VRGlasses/README.md

 ## Usage

 - **Explore VR Glasses**: Users can explore different models of VR glasses by navigating through the UI.
-- **View Specifications**: Users can view detailed specifications and pricing for each VR glasses model.
-- **Interact with UI Elements**: Users can interact with sliders, buttons, and other UI elements to customize their experience.
+ **Interact with UI Elements**: Users can interact with sliders, buttons, and other UI elements to customize their experience.

 ## Contributing